Annual Conferences

 New York City

-16th Annual HumanDHS Conference, 2010 Annual Round Table Workshop on Transforming Humiliation and Violent Conflict in New York City, convened and organized by Linda Hartling, and Evelin Lindner, together with honoray convener Morton Deutsch
+16th Annual HumanDHS Conference, 2010 Annual Workshop on Transforming Humiliation and Violent Conflict in New York City, convened and organized by Linda Hartling and Evelin Lindner, together with honorary convener Morton Deutsch

 Please see: